 £25 per day for non-residential courses

 £50 per day for residential courses

-For further information regarding auditions, membership, vacancies or booking of the Kent County Youth Orchestra, please contact Valerie Cordina, at Kent Music on firstname.lastname@example.org or 01622 358402.
+For further information regarding auditions, membership, vacancies or booking of the Kent County Youth Orchestra, please contact Valerie Cordina at firstname.lastname@example.org or 01622 358402.